xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

-n109 - **Divide and Conquer** Check clever alternative solution using array method n111 - **Row Weights** Check clever alternative solution using methods n113 - **Maximum Product** A redo will be useful
+n109 - **Divide and Conquer** Check clever alternative solution using array method n111 - **Row Weights** Check clever alternative solution using methods n113 - **Maximum Product** A redo will be useful n116 - **Spacify** Check alternative solution, you should be able to do it both ways